 The difference, of course, is fluoride; my parents didn’t have it and my brother and I did.
 Now, County Supervisor Liz Kniss is joining The Health Trust in fighting to fluoridate San Jose’s water.
 Why the need for a fight?
 Because there are still loonies afoot who think that “letting the Government put things in the water supply” leads to mind control or something.
 No, that’s what reality TV is for.

-Seriously for a second – scientists and dentists and public health officers don’t debate this – fluoride is fantastic…yet opposition continues.
+Seriously for a second – scientists and dentists and public health officers don’t debate this – fluoride is fantastic for dental fillings…yet opposition continues.
 Why, just this week in the Mercury News, responding to their editorial on fluoride, one guy quoted a British physician: “No physician in his right senses would prescribe for a person he has never met, whose medical history he does not know, a substance which is intended to create bodily change, with the advice: ‘Take as much as you like, but you will take it for the rest of your life because some children suffer from tooth decay.”

 WRONG!
 Sorry dude, but doctors thankfully do this all the time.
 They prescribe Vitamin B12 for vegans, iron for women and folic acid for women of childbearing years.
 Breast milk for infants.
 They push vitamin C, and leafy greens, and a good balance of protein and carbs.
 They do this for everyone, because it’s good for pretty much everyone.